 Absolutely!
 You are free to change your booking at any time and we try to cater to any changes as much as possible.
 Simply contact your course instructor to discuss any changes that need to be made.

-You may request a refund up to 14 days from your date of purchase provided none of your booked modules have taken place, whether you attended or not.
+You may request a refund up to 14 days from your date of purchase provided your booked course has not taken place, whether you attended or not.

-Each of the live modules is recorded.
-Once each module is completed, you’ll receive an email with a certificate of completion and a link to rewatch your webinar.
+Each live course is recorded.
+Once completed, you’ll receive an email with a certificate of course completion and a link to rewatch your webinar.
 This link is active for 3 months following the date of your webinar.

 Have questions about our online course?
 This FAQ section is the perfect place to find answers to the most common questions we get asked.
 If you still can’t find the information you’re looking for, you can contact the course instructor using the below email address.